-What Is The Evolutionary Theory Of Aging?
+What Is the Evolutionary Theory of Aging?

 The Evolutionary Theory of Aging explains why organisms transition into different stages of life and into mortality.
 The definition of aging is also known as maturing of the body where a decline in functioning occurs with time.
 Many theorists and biologists have spent their lives studying various organisms and their evolution into elderhood.
 Reproduction is the main focus of most organisms, including humans.
-A great deal of this theory was formed around Darwin’s theory of natural selection.
+A great deal of the evolutionary theory of aging was formed around Darwin’s theory of natural selection.
 You may recall his theory focused greatly on inherited traits that keep a species alive and reproducing.

 The Evolutionary theory focuses greatly on the idea that organisms reproduce more than necessary to anticipate that not every offspring will survive.
 If one offspring survives, they inherently pass this survival instinct down to their offspring, who pass it to theirs—attempting to answer life’s puzzling questions, though fascinating to learn about, often requires ongoing research.

-What Are The 4 Theories Of Aging?
+What Are the 4 Theories of Aging?

-Many theories attempt to explain why organisms age.
+Many theories of aging attempt to explain why organisms age.
 Some of them contradict one another as science has not agreed on one theory over another.
 To understand this topic better, you might want to consider these four theories of aging: